AkshayNachappa/Hacktoberfest_101/CONTRIBUTING.md

 ## Please Add your Name here

-These are the listing of individuals to this project **who've finished five problems**.
+These are the listing of individuals to this project **who've succesfully contributed**.

 - **Note: Make these modifications along with your PR **
 > ## How to edit it